grindsa/acme2certifier/docs/eab.md

 <!-- wiki-title External Account Binding -->
 # External Account Binding

-"External Account binding (EAB)" can allow an ACME account to use authorizations that have been granted to an external, non-ACME account.
-This allows acme2certifer to address issuance scenarios that cannot yet be fully automated, such as the issuance of "Extended Validation" certificates.
+"External Account binding (EAB)" can allow an ACME account to use authorizations granted to an external, non-ACME account.
+This allows acme2certifier to address issuance scenarios that cannot yet be fully automated, such as the issuance of "Extended Validation" certificates.

-To enable EAB the CA operator needs to provide both ACME client and acme2certifier with a key identifier (kid) and a MAC key (mac_key) which will we be used to authenticate `NewAccount` requests.
+To enable EAB the CA operator needs to provide both ACME client and acme2certifier with a key identifier (kid) and a MAC key (mac_key) which will be used to authenticate `NewAccount` requests.

-Kid and mac_key will be loaded into acme2certifer by using a plugin based mechanism.
+KID and MAC key will be loaded into acme2certifier by using a plugin based mechanism.
 Two plugins will be shipped by default and are stored in the `example/eab_handler` directory.

-The key identifers will be part of the reports created by [Housekeeping](housekeeping.md) class.
+The key identifiers will be part of the reports created by [Housekeeping](housekeeping.md) class.

 ## file_handler

-The eab_file_handler.py allows to load kid and mac_key from a csv-file.
+The eab_file_handler.py allows to load kid and mac_key from a CSV file.
 The handler needs to be activated in `EABhandler` section of `acme_srv.cfg`

 ```bash
 [EABhandler]